Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 - You want the absolute max energy-efficiency and are prepared to make a larger initial investment

-- You live in an extremely cold climate and want a heat pump system that can handle extremely cold temperatures (consistently below -13 degrees)
+- You live in an extremely cold climate and want a heat pump system that maintains higher energy efficiency during extremely cold temperatures (consistently below -13 degrees)

 - You have enough outdoor space to bury the necessary underground component